someone1/zfsbackup-go/README.md

 Flags:
       --compressionLevel int       the compression level to use with the compressor.
 Valid values are between 1-9. (default 6)
+      --compressor string          specify to use the internal (parallel) gzip implementation or an external binary (e.g. gzip, bzip2, pigz, lzma, xz, etc.) Syntax must be similar to the gzip compression tool) to compress the stream for storage.
+Please take into consideration time, memory, and CPU usage for any of the compressors used.
+All manifests utilize the internal compressor. (default "internal")
   -D, --deduplication              See the -D flag for zfs send for more information.
       --full                       set this flag to take a full backup of the specified volume using the most recent snapshot.
       --fullIfOlderThan duration   set this flag to do an incremental backup of the most recent snapshot from the most recent snapshot found in the target unless the it's been greater than the time specified in this flag, then do a full backup. (default -1m0s)